ChainSafe/game-docs-v2/docs/v2.5/17_prefab-scripts.md

 :::info

 In order to copy and paste the scripts below without hassle you will need to have the sample package imported via unity package manager.
 If you need to install the sample package you can follow the install guide in our getting started section [here](https://docs.gaming.chainsafe.io/current/getting-started).

-The sample package lets you use the Web3Accessor instance, this provides a convenient way to access your web3 data which is set when you login.
-If for some reason you don't want to import the sample package, you're' free to build your web3 object before each call and pass that into the function instead.

 :::

 ### The login scene